openshift-labs/cloud-native-katacoda/scenarios/manage-config/04-secrets.md

 ![Secrets as Env Vars](https://raw.githubusercontent.com/openshift-roadshow/cloud-native-katacoda/master/assets/config-psql-secret.png)

-That's all for this lab!
-You are ready to move on to the next lab.
+That's all for this scenario!
+You are ready to move on to the next scenario.